 591 Durham Road (Route 413), Wrightstown

 Carousel Village’s train and carousel are still currently closed because of the pandemic, but it’s so cute that I needed to include them in this list.
 Your family can take a short (approximately 10-15 minute) ride on an authentic half-size replica CP Huntington steam engine.
 The ride loops through the 45-acre Indian Walk Christmas Tree Farm, making stops to talk about (and feed) animals like alpacas, goats and ponies.
 While there, you can stop to get ice cream from Owow Cow and eat at Vince’s Pizzeria & Taproom just next door.

 We hope the train is running again soon!

-UP NEXT: I’m going to share some of our favorite train gear (plus a few extras I’ve found) to bring along when you’re on a local train adventure!
-While the gift shops at these places have some awesome stuff, I personally try to limit my time in them with the kids.
+TIP: While the gift shops at these places have some awesome stuff, I personally try to limit my time in them with the kids.
 At least at their ages, it can become incredibly stressful (and lead to meltdowns), so I like to come prepared with a few train surprises already packed and ready to give them.
-I’ll try to get that together to share soon!
-See that list HERE!
+See a list of train themed things to purchase ahead of time HERE!

 2 thoughts on “All Aboard: Places to Take Your Train Lover”